awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

   - is that thing god?
 - distinction between imagination
   - pure intellectual vs perceptions
   - _"given the limits of my knowledge ...
-I should stick to what is certain to me, and what is certain to me is mathmatics"_
+I should stick to what is certain to me, and what is certain to me is mathematics"_
 - nothing has purposes
   - god has no purpose
   - we are modes within god